ummavi/ummavi.github.io/posts/introduction-to-reinforcement-learning/index.md

 Lastly, the $\gamma$ term is what's called a discount factor.
 It's a mechanism to weigh the importance of immediate rewards vs rewards far off in the future.
 A value close to 1 would imply we care about the long-term expected reward while a value closer to 0 means we care more about immediate rewards.

 # Policy Evaluation
 Policy Evaluation is a way to evaluate an already known policy and see how well you'd perform following it.
 It's a direct application of the above value function equation.
-This is a very simplistic example to show how values propagate over time and slowly converge towards their true values.
+This is a simplistic example to show how values propagate over time and slowly converge towards their true values in gridworld.

 <div style="width:700px;margin-left: auto;margin-right: auto;">